Codax2000/MPSoC_RNN__EECS_598_Final_Project/README.md

 - Before merging branches, kindly give others a heads up about the changes.
 We can do code reviews if we feel like it.

 ### Python Style
-- Up to use, but probably stick to `flake8` linting standards
+- Up to you, but probably stick to `flake8` linting standards
 - Please make sure you have function and file comments

 ### Vivado Best Practices